kubedb/docs/docs/guides/mysql/pitr/restic/archiver.md

 # KubeDB MySQL - Continuous Archiving and Point-in-time Recovery

-Here, will show you how to use KubeDB to provision a MySQL to Archive continuously and Restore point-in-time.
+Here, we will demonstrate how to use KubeDB to provision a MySQL database for continuous archiving and point-in-time restoration
+This process utilizes [Percona XtraBackup](https://www.percona.com/mysql/software/percona-xtrabackup), a robust tool for taking physical backups of MySQL databases, ensuring data integrity and consistency.
+We use XtraBackup as the base backup for our MySQL archiver.
+Let's explore how we use XtraBackup in MySQL database archiving.
 ## Before You Begin

-At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
-If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).
+To get started with archiving MySQL using Percona XtraBackup, you’ll need a Kubernetes cluster with the kubectl command-line tool configured to interact with it.
+If you don’t already have a cluster, you can easily create one using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-Now,install `KubeDB` operator in your cluster following the steps [here](/docs/setup/README.md).
+Next, install the `KubeDB` operator in your cluster by following the steps outlined [here](/docs/setup/README.md).

-To install `KubeStash` operator in your cluster following the steps [here](https://github.com/kubestash/installer/tree/master/charts/kubestash).
+To install the `KubeStash` operator in your cluster, follow the steps outlined [here](https://github.com/kubestash/installer/tree/master/charts/kubestash).

 To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.